Rupert Trimmingham: Life

 Trimmingham was born in Port of Spain, Trinidad, the son of Harris and Lillian Trimmingham.
 In 1917 he emigrated to Wales, where he was a merchant seaman from 1918 to 1921.
 He emigrated to the United States, sailing from Southampton, England, and arriving in New York on 13 October 1925.
 In 1928 he married and lived in Newark, New Jersey.
 On 23 August 1943 he married his second wife, Harriet B. Lawsen, in Pima County, Arizona.
 He joined the U.S. Army Corps of Engineers in 1942, working as an electrician.
 After his discharge in 1946 he lived in Gary, Indiana, working for the Singer Sewing Machine Company as an electrician.
 He became a naturalized U. S. citizen in 1950.
-In 1956 he moved to Ann Arbor, Michigan, where in died and was buried in Fairview Cemetery, Ann Arbor.
+In 1956 he moved to Ann Arbor, Michigan, where he died in 1985 and was buried in Fairview Cemetery, Ann Arbor.
 His wife died in 2005 and is buried beside him.